walunjakarsachinedu/obsidian-vault/languages/html & css/html.md

 	- multiple values passed to attribute are separated by semicolon(`;`)
 - white space: html doesn't care about white-space & newline & tab.
 Rendering is purely done using tags
 - comments: `<!-- comment -->` is syntax for comments in html.
+- DOM: It is model represents tree structure of document.
+	- most of attribute of html element has one to one mapping with property of dom object,
+	- but for certain attribute their is no mapping, also for certain property in dom their is no attribute in html.